YBHwang/clova-developer-guide/en-KR/CIC/Guides/InteractWithCIC/Handle_Directive.md

 <div class="danger">
   <p><strong>Caution!</strong></p>
-  <p>The client must ignore any unsupported or unknown directives received.
-It is important to note that a client can receive many directives from CIC at once as a multipart message.
-Then a client must only ignore unsupported or unknown directives from this message.</p>
+  <p>The client must ignore any unsupported or unknown directives if they are received.
+Because the client can receive many directives from CIC at once as a multipart message, it is particularly important that the client only ignores the unsupported or unknown directives among the received directives.</p>
 </div>